manasseh-randriamitsiry/eka-leka-flutter/README.md

 ---

 **Note**: This installer is designed for Windows systems.
-For macOS or Linux, please refer to the official Flutter documentation for platform-specific installation instructions.
+For macOS or Linux, please refer to the official Flutter documentation for platform-specific installation instructions or use IA to convert the script into a bash script and you can create your own.